Pony Express Bridge

 The Pony Express Bridge is a highway girder bridge over the Missouri River connecting Elwood, Kansas with St. Joseph, Missouri on U.S. Route 36 (US 36).
+The bridge is referred to in signage as "Pony Express Bridges" because there are separate bridges for east- and westbound traffic.

-The bridge is referred to in signage as Pony Express Bridges because there are separate bridges for east and west bound traffic.
-The bridges were built in 1983 to replace a truss bridge built in 1929.
-The truss bridge was demolished in March 1984.
+It was built in 1983 at a cost of $33 million to replace an older bridge built in 1929 and demolished in 1984.
+The older bridge was also known as the "Pony Express Bridge", although it also bore the name "Free Bridge".
+A construction supervisor and a government highway inspector were both killed in separate accidents during the construction of the 1983 bridge.

-The bridge is near the Pony Express stables at its eastern terminus in St. Joseph.
+The bridge is near the historic Pony Express stables at the latter's eastern terminus in St. Joseph.
 US 36 to Marysville, Kansas is designated the Pony Express Memorial Highway because it follows the route.
-The bridge also passes over the family property of Johnny Fry, the "official" first west-bound rider of the Pony Express.
+The western footings of the bridge are on the historic family property of Johnny Fry, the "official" first west-bound rider of the Pony Express.